 - Please play ’80s and/or ’90s music.
 If anyone even THINKS about a pipe organ, I’ll know, and I’ll haunt them.

 - Y’all are welcome to tell stories about how great I was (or wasn’t.
 I don’t know what old me is all about, but I’m sure she can be a jerkface sometimes!) but there’s no pressure.
 Short and sweet is just fine.

 - Everyone gets a goody bag upon leaving.
-It will include Journeys Greatest Hits and a unicycle (or something quirky like a taxidermy kit).
+It will include Journeys Greatest Hits, the Kitten Lady book on how to save li’l felines and colorful knee socks (or something similarly quirky).
 You can decide.

 - There should be condoms with funny slogans on them for free in the bathroom.
 I hope this will scandalize half the attendees and encourage the other half to have safe sex.

 - I don’t plan on having an open bar at my wedding, but y’all, seriously, if I’m dead, please feel free to use my money to get plastered at my funeral.
 All I ask is that everyone takes Uber home and that drinks include: Dark and Stormies, Amaretto Sours, Russian Mules and Piña Coladas.
 There must also be a frozen margarita machine.
 That last one is non-negotiable.

 - There should also be cake.
 REALLY GOOD CAKE.
 And vegan and gluten-free options.
 Be considerate, funeral planner!

 - Someone has to give a PSA about menstrual cups, IUDs, male birth control (because that shit should be a THING by the time I die!) and the benefits of going braless.
 If you’d like to throw in some talk about how to be a good ally/not a sexist asshole, that’d be cool, too.